Louisville Drug Possession Lawyer

 Repeat offenders and individuals who are found to be in possession of extremely large quantities of a controlled substance may be subject to mandatory minimum sentencing.

-At Suhre & Associates, LLC, we have been defending Louisville residents against state and federal drug possession charges for years.
+At Suhre & Associates DUI and Criminal Defense Lawyers, we have been defending Louisville residents against state and federal drug possession charges for years.
 During that time, we have helped countless clients avoid the penalties listed above.
 If you would like to have us represent you throughout your case, just give us a call and schedule an initial consultation with one of our experienced lawyers.

 Louisville’s Premier Drug Possession Defense Attorneys

-If you have been charged with a drug possession offense and need an experienced lawyer to stand up and defend you, please contact the Suhre & Associates, LLC, legal team today at (502) 371-7000.
+If you have been charged with a drug possession offense and need an experienced lawyer to stand up and defend you, please contact the Suhre & Associates DUI and Criminal Defense Lawyers, legal team today at (502) 371-7000.
 Our attorneys have been helping Louisville residents fight back against their state and federal drug charges for decades.
 We would love to do the same for you.